olivilchukwuemeka/olivilchukwuemeka/README.md

--  Hi there👋
+  Hi there👋-

  I LOVE DATA
 This is Olivil Chukwuemeka
 I am a Data Analyst
 Call me a data bender